ShayKisten/Loan_Management_App/README.md

 *   **Loan Product Listing:** Displays a list of available loan products with key details.
 *   **Add Loan Product:**  Allows authorised users to add new loan products to the system.
+*   **AI Loan Generation:** Allows users to enter a prompt to speed up the generation of a loan.
 *   **Loan Details:** Provides a detailed view of individual loan products withthe ability to edit and delete them.
 *   **User Listing:** Displays a list of all created users and allows users to be deleted.
 *   **Add User:** Allows authorised users to create new users.